lukerabbitte/td_corpus_generator/README.md

 `python generate.py 'Enda-Kenny.D.1975-11-12' '#EndaKenny' 'Enda Kenny' '1951-04-21' 'Fine Gael' 'Mayo' 5000`

 Note that the memberUri and pId can be found by hitting the members endpoint for our desired oireachtas member over at https://api.oireachtas.ie/.

+### Analysis

+- File size `x-large` generated based on `limit10000`
+- File size `large` generated based on `limit3000`
+- File size `medium` generated based on `limit1000`
+- File size `small` trimmed medium to first thousand lines in txt file.
+This has 732575 characters.

+- We produce `formal-articles.txt` to have a similar character count of 744033.
+- We produce `social-articles.txt` to have a similar character count of